nownabe/golink/doc/PRD.md

 Security is important for Golink because Golink is intended to be used in a closed environment like companies.
 Golink has two security functionalities.

-1. Only whitelisted users can access Goto, API, Console.
+1. Only whitelisted users can access Redirector, API, Console.
 2. Those who don't have ownership permission of a golink cannot edit or delete the golink.

 ## Alternatives